 Features and Benefits

-In terms of operation, the essential task of any sous vide cooker is to heat the water at a precise temperature and maintain that temperature for a precise amount of time.
-And unless you’re a professional chef working in a restaurant, most of the time, you won’t need to cook at a low temperature for more than 6 people.
+In terms of operation, the essential task of any sous vide cooker is to heat the water to a precise temperature and to hold that temperature for the duration of the cook.

 Compact and Beautiful